nasa/Transform-to-Open-Science/Module_2/Lesson_3/readme.md

 - [DataCite's Metadata Schema](https://schema.datacite.org/)
 - PIDs: Persistent IDentifiers (additional details in the following sections)
   - [Digital Object Identifier](https://www.doi.org/) (DOI): A top-level and a mandatory field in the metadata of each record - for data, code, publications.
-  - [Open Research and Contributor ID](https://orcid.org/) (ORCiD) - A code that uniquely identifies authors and contributors of research products and scholarly communication.
+  - [Open Research and Contributor ID](https://orcid.org/) (ORCID) - A code that uniquely identifies authors and contributors of research products and scholarly communication.

 **Accessible**